 In the United States alone, there are over 200,000 people per year who are hospitalized for diverticulitis.
-Approximately 10 percent of American adults over the age of forty develop this condition which leads to the development of marble-sized bulges or pouches in the intestinal lining.
-These bulges, called diverticula, can become painful and inflamed, and in severe cases, can lead to hospitalization or the need for diverticulitis surgery. (source)
+Approximately 10 percent of American adults over the age of forty develop this condition, which leads to the development of marble-sized bulges or pouches in the intestinal lining.
+These bulges, called diverticula, can become painful and inflamed, and, in severe cases, can lead to hospitalization or the need for diverticulitis surgery. (source)

-So, what are the causes of diverticulitis and how can we treat this debilitating condition naturally?
+So, what are the causes of diverticulitis, and how can we treat this debilitating condition naturally?

 What is Diverticulitis and Diverticulitis Causes

-Diverticulitis is an inflammatory bowel condition where the lining of the colon develops pouches, sacs or bulges.
 They most often occur in the lower area of the colon called the sigmoid colon and can become painful and inflamed due to their structural weakness and affinity for harboring fecal matter and bacteria. (source)

 When these pouches are under pressure, like when you’re constipated for example, or if you eat a food that irritates your gut, tiny tears and areas of inflammation can occur in the intestinal lining within the pouches.
-It is these little tears and reactions to the food you shouldn’t eat that become infected and inflamed, therefore resulting in diverticulitis. (source)

 Diverticulitis vs Diverticulosis